MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/Queue.md

 ---
-title: Queue - Common Data Model | Microsoft Docs
+title: Queue in applicationCommon - Common Data Model | Microsoft Docs
 description: A list of records that require action, such as accounts, activities, and cases.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Queue
+# Queue in applicationCommon

 A list of records that require action, such as accounts, activities, and cases.